sylvadon5/sylvadon5.github.io/README.md

   - This [`link`](https://github.com/sylvadon5/data-files/blob/main/Davis.xlsx) takes you to the data set in MS Excel format.

 ## Project 2 - Descriptive Statistics
-The objective of this project is to have a hands-on experience using `Microsoft Excel` and descriptive tools to summarize and describe the basic features/characteristics of data.
+**Objective:** The objective of this project is to have a hands-on experience using `Microsoft Excel` and descriptive tools to summarize and describe the basic features/characteristics of data.
+This project is a continuation of project 1.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-2-Descriptive-Statistics.docx) to download the project details in a MS Word format.
 - [`Click me`](https://github.com/sylvadon5/sylvadon5.github.io/blob/main/Project-2-Descriptive-Statistics.pdf) to download the project details in a PDF format.